 We provide a variety of ways of exploring, comparing, and visualizing the Rankings and all of the underlying data.
 Enter the name of a county into the Search box to go directly to a county snapshot.
 In each county snapshot, you can see the county’s ranks for Health Outcomes and Health Factors.
-And, for each measure, you can see the county’s value, its error margins (if applicable), the State average, and the National Benchmark.
+And, for each measure, you can see the county’s value, its error margins (if applicable), the state average, and the Top U.S. Performers.

-For many Rankings measures, we have calculated a National Benchmark for 2013.
-This is NOT a national average--it is the point at which only 10% of counties in the nation do better, i.e., the 90th percentile or 10th percentile, depending on whether the measure is framed positively (e.g., high school graduation) or negatively (e.g., adult smoking).
-A list of the 2013 National Benchmarks is available.
-(Some measures are not comparable across states--the national benchmark will not apply in these cases.
+- Top U.S. Performers For many Rankings measures, we have displayed the value for which only 10% of counties in the country are doing better, i.e., the 90th percentile or 10th percentile, depending on whether the measure is framed positively (e.g., high school graduation) or negatively (e.g., adult smoking).
+A list of the Top Performer values is available.
+(Some measures are not comparable across states--a Top Performer value will not apply in these cases.
 Information on comparability of measures across states is available.)

-Areas to Explore highlight potential challenges your community may want to examine more closely.
-Accounting for the relative influence of each measure on health outcomes, we used a variety of techniques to identify the Health Factor measures for your county that seem to have the greatest potential opportunity for improvement.
-We identified measures where there are meaningful differences between your county’s values and either your state average, the national benchmark, or the state average in the best state.
-These Areas to Explore are just one starting point for you to consider in your journey toward improving health in your community.
+- Areas to Explore & Areas of Strength You can click on the Areas to Explore and Areas of Strength buttons at the top of your county snapshot to, respectively, highlight potential challenges your community may want to examine more closely and factors that are assets in your community already.
+We use a variety of techniques to identify the health factors for your county that seem to have the greatest potential opportunity for improvement or assets your community may want to build on while also accounting for the relative influence of each measure on health outcomes.
+We identify measures where there are meaningful differences between your county’s values and either your state average, the national average, or the state average in the best state.

 Data and Measures